On Helly numbers of exponential lattices: Proof of Theorem

 We distinguish four types of edges of $P$; see part~(a) of Figure~\ref{fig-types}.
+Roughly speaking, the type of an edge is exactly the quadrant where the normal vector to this edge points to (up to the boundaries of the quadrants).
 First, assume $x(u) \neq x(v)$ and $y(u) \neq y(v)$.
 We say that $e$ is of \emph{type I} if the slope of $e$ is negative and $P$ lies to the right of $\overline{e}$.
 Similarly, $e$ is of \emph{type II} if the slope of $e$ is positive and $P$ lies to the right of $\overline{e}$.
 An edge $e$ has \emph{type III} if the slope of $e$ is negative and $P$ lies to the left of $\overline{e}$.
 Finally, \emph{type IV} is for $e$ with positive slope and with $P$ lying to the left of $\overline{e}$.
 It remains to deal with horizontal and vertical edges of $P$.
 A horizontal edge $e$ is of type II if $P$ lies below $\overline{e}$ and is of type III otherwise.
 Similarly, a vertical edge $e$ is of type IV if $P$ lies to the left of $\overline{e}$ and is of type III otherwise.

 Note that each edge of $P$ has exactly one type and that the types partition the edges of $P$ into four convex chains.
 We first provide an upper bound on the number of edges of those chains of $P$ and then derive the bound on the total number of edges of $P$ by summing the four bounds.
 We start by estimating the number of edges of $P$ of type I.